My Go-To Travel Essentials

 I rotate between trail runners, sandals, crocs, and hiking shoes – nothing else.
 I try to only bring 2 pairs of shoes whenever I travel, but depending on the climate and activities I’ll be engaging in, sometimes (on rare occasion) 3-4 pairs are required.

 Sandals: opt for sturdy, comfortable sandals you can walk far distances in.
-I choose to travel with the hiking edition Chacos as they’re super sturdy and can be worn in water which is great for beach days and showers.
+I like this model (men’s version) as they’re super sturdy and can be worn in water which is great for beach days and showers.

-Crocs: I LOVE a good pair of Crocs for showering, beach days, or just generally walking around.
-If they weren’t so bulky I’d bring them everywhere, however due to their size I have to save them for trips where I have extra luggage space or won’t be using airlines for travel that much so I can leave them strapped to the exterior straps of my backpack.
-I like the All-terrain model as they have adjustable straps and extra-thick grip so they last longer.
+Crocs: I LOVE a good pair of Crocs for showering, beach days, slippers, or just generally walking around.
+If they weren’t so bulky I’d bring them everywhere, however due to their size I have to save them for trips where I have extra luggage space or won’t be frequently using airlines for travel – I can’t always have them strapped to the outside of my pack.
+I like the all-terrain model (Canada link | USA link) as they have adjustable straps and extra-thick grip so they last longer.

 Clothing